sigupta20/devops_assignment/README.md

 # This is Cloud DevOps interview task

-Requirement: You are developing an exercise for Cloud DevOps students where student’s solution is tested using a test script.
+**Requirement:-** You are developing an exercise for Cloud DevOps students where student’s solution is tested using a test script.
 And execution of student solution and test script should be automated using Docker.

-Solution:- Solution consist of a Log file, a student solution script, a test script , Dockerfile and Readmd file.
+**Solution:-** Solution consist of a Log file, a student solution script, a test script , Dockerfile and Readmd file.
 Functions of each file is described below in detail.

 Linux_2k.log : This file contains some old logs.
 Which will be base for our solution.